oriolarques/GEGVIC/README.md

 Here, we will explore the workflow, how to use each function and the outputs that they generate.
-Users can use their own data (with the appropriate format as indicated before) by loading them in the R workspace, however, the package comes with pre-loaded input data from the article Riaz et al. ready to use and it is this one that will be used to show the functionalities of the package.
+Users can use their own data (with the appropriate format as indicated before) by loading them in the R workspace, however, the package comes with pre-loaded input data from a subset of the TCGA-COADREAD cohort.

-*Reference: Riaz N, Havel JJ, Makarov V, Desrichard A, Urba WJ, Sims JS, et al. Tumor and Microenvironment Evolution during Immunotherapy with Nivolumab.
-Cell.
-2017;171(4):934-949.e15. *

 *Notes:*